Defence Secretary (India)

-The Defence Secretary (IAST: Rakṣā Saciva) is the administrative head of the Ministry of Defence.
-This post is held by a senior Indian Administrative Service of the rank of secretary to the Government of India.
-The current Defence Secretary is Shri.
-Giridhar Aramane, I.A.S.
+The defence secretary (ISO: Rakṣā Saciv) is the administrative head of the Ministry of Defence.
+This post is held by a senior Indian Administrative Service officer of the rank of secretary to the Government of India.
+The current defence secretary is Shri.
+Rajesh Kumar Singh IAS.

-As a secretary to the Government of India, the Defence Secretary ranks 23rd on Indian order of precedence, along with all other Secretaries to the Government of India, and Lieutenant Generals in the grade of Army Commander.
+As a secretary to the Government of India, the Defence Secretary ranks 23rd on Indian order of precedence, along with all other secretaries to the Government of India, and lieutenant generals in the grade of army commander.

 Powers, responsibilities and postings

-Defence Secretary is the administrative head of the Ministry of Defence, and is the principal adviser to the Minister of Defence on all matters of policy and administration within the Ministry of Defence.
+The defence secretary is the administrative head of the Ministry of Defence, and is the principal adviser to the minister of defence on all matters of policy and administration within the Ministry of Defence.

-The role of Defence Secretary is as follows:
+The role of defence secretary is as follows: